tbb33/Book-Inventory-GUI/README.md

 Two files are needed for this project:
-1. frontend.py - run this file to run the entire program, connects frontend functions to backend.py
+1. frontend.py - constructs GUI, run this file to run the entire program, connects frontend functions to backend.py
 2. backend.py - creates and connects to database "book.db", creates table and changes the database through various functions

 Optional file - book.db is a sample file of what the database file may look like.
 User can use this file to begin by putting all 3 files in the same folder.